 Biblical archaeology has been a fascinating area to monitor over the past several years.
-The renewed interest in archaeology in the Holy Land continues to affirm Scripture demonstrating the historicity of events portrayed there.
+The renewed interest in archaeology in the Holy Land affirms Scripture demonstrating the historicity of events portrayed there.

-One of these includes the Temple Mount Sifting Project, which is literally sifting through tons of discarded earth that was illegally mined from the Temple Mount and unceremoniously discarded into a dump.
-Volunteers from around the world are meticulously sifting through this huge treasure of discarded debris to find artifacts dating back to the First Temple period.
+One of these includes the Temple Mount Sifting Project, which is literally sifting through tons of discarded earth illegally mined from the Temple Mount and unceremoniously discarded into a dump.
+Volunteers worldwide are meticulously sifting through this huge treasure of discarded debris to find artifacts dating back to the First Temple period.

 Biblical Archaeology Affirms Scripture

-Ancient civilizations such as the Hittites and Edomites were considered mythological as well until archaeology dug up their history.
+Ancient civilizations such as the Hittites and Edomites were considered mythological until archaeology dug up their history.

-Jezebel was considered mythological until her seal was discovered, and even Isaiah was considered a fabricated individual until his bulla was recently unearthed.
+Jezebel was considered mythological until her seal was discovered, and many archaeologists considered even Isaiah a fabricated individual until his bulla was recently unearthed.

-Liberal scholars doubted the historicity of Pontius Pilate claiming he was an invention of ancient stories until his name surfaced written in stone.
-An ancient ring bearing his name was discovered in Israel near the Herodium – the burial place of Herod the Great.
+Liberal scholars doubted the historicity of Pontius Pilate, claiming he was an invention of ancient stories until his name surfaced written in stone.
+Then, archaeologists discovered an ancient ring bearing his name in Israel near the Herodium – the burial place of Herod the Great.

 Many ancient Kings from the Northern and Southern Kingdoms were thought to be mere stories told by the ancient occupants of Palestine to glorify their past until their names were found documented in ancient lands.
 That was until the names of kings started appearing in ancient stone.

-The idea that Israel ever dwelt in ancient Egypt was ridiculed until Hebrew names were unearthed in ancient Egyptian writings, and Hebrew dwellings were dug up right where Scripture says they lived.
+Some archaeologists ridiculed the idea that Israel dwelt in ancient Egypt until they unearthed Hebrew names in ancient Egyptian writings.
+Then, Hebrew dwellings were dug up right where Scripture says they lived.

-The Exodus of ancient Jews was believed by most scholarly archaeologists to be a hoax to demonstrate how God chose Israel as a favored people, asserting there is no record of such an event occurring.
+Most scholarly archaeologists believed the Exodus of ancient Jews to be a hoax to demonstrate how God chose Israel as a favored people, asserting there is no record of such an event occurring.
 This was until records of such an event came to light.

 Ancient Arabic maps point to a Red Sea Crossing in the eastern part of the Red Sea with the forty years of wandering occurring in modern-day northwest Saudi Arabia.
-New archaeological findings in Saudi Arabia are consistent with the Biblical narrative with Mount Sinai being the highest mountain in the area which just happens to have a burnt top.
+New archaeological findings in Saudi Arabia are consistent with the Biblical narrative, with Mount Sinai being the highest mountain in the area, which happens to have a burnt top.

 The Dead Sea Scrolls